I. Scope

 III.
 Definitions

-B. Caged: means being restrained in an enclosed pen, box, or other similar container controlled by the owner or other responsible person who prevents the animal from escaping.
+Caged: means being restrained in an enclosed pen, box, or other similar container controlled by the owner or other responsible person who prevents the animal from escaping.

-E. Service Animal: means any animal that is individually trained to do work or perform tasks for the benefit of an individual with a disability and meets the definition of “service animal” under the Americans with Disabilities Act (ADA) regulations.
+Service Animal: means any animal that is individually trained to do work or perform tasks for the benefit of an individual with a disability and meets the definition of “service animal” under the Americans with Disabilities Act (ADA) regulations.

 IV.
 Compliance

-C. Except as provided for in Section VII below, animals are not allowed to be brought to any public gathering held on campus including, but not limited to, tailgate parties, sporting events, outdoor concerts, demonstrations, exhibits, or fairs.
+2. Brought into or permitted at any public gathering held on campus including, but not limited to, tailgate parties, sporting events, outdoor concerts, demonstrations, exhibits, or fairs

-E. No animal shall be left unattended in any motor vehicle (running or not) parked on university property.
+4. Left unattended in any motor vehicle (running or not) parked on university property.

-F. Horses shall not be ridden on any university property.
+D. Horses shall not be ridden on any university property.

-G. Any animal discovered on university property in violation of these regulations may be reported and turned over to the appropriate animal control authority.
+F. Any animal discovered on university property in violation of these regulations may be reported and turned over to the appropriate animal control authority.

 V. Unsupervised Animals